 All modeled pathways that prevent global warming above 1.5C require methane emissions reductions (IPCC SR5).
-The United Nations Framework Convention on Climate Change (UNFCCC) requires member parties to report their anthropogenic methane emissions including contributions from oil and gas, livestock, landfills, coal, and wastewater.
-Wetlands are the dominant natural source (Bloom et al., xxxx).
+The United Nations Framework Convention on Climate Change (UNFCCC) requires member parties to report their anthropogenic methane emissions including contributions from individual sectors including oil and gas, coal, livestock, rice agriculture, landfills, and wastewater.
 The bottom-up approaches used to generate these emission inventories use information on sectoral activity levels and emission factors, but considerable uncertainty can exist in these values.
 Top-down evaluations of bottom-up inventories use observations of atmospheric methane together with an atmospheric transport model to infer emissions through inverse analyses.
-These emission estimates are most useful if they achieve high spatial resolution and maximize the information content of the observation-model system.
+These top-down emission estimates are most useful if they achieve high spatial resolution and maximize the information content of the observation-model system.
 Here we use column methane observations from the TROPOMI satellite instrument in a reduced-rank analytical inversion to infer methane emissions and the associated information content at 0.25° × 0.3125° (≈25 × 25 km2) resolution over the contiguous U.S. (CONUS) for 2019, allowing detailed analysis of sectoral, state, and urban emissions.

 Satellite observations of atmospheric methane column concentrations inferred from measurement of backscattered sunlight in the shortwave infrared have been used extensively in inverse analyses of methane emissions (Streets et al., 2013; Jacob et al., 2022).
 Past satellite instruments were limited by large pixel sizes (SCIAMCHY, 2003 – 2012) or sparse observations (GOSAT, 2009 – present).
-The Tropospheric Monitoring Instrument (TROPOMI) aboard the Sentinel-5 Precursor satellite provides daily, global observations of atmospheric methane columns at 5.5 km × 7 km nadir pixel resolution over land (Hu et al., 2018; Lorente et al., 2021) with a 3% success rate limited by cloud cover, optically dark surfaces, and heterogeneous terrain (Hasekamp et al., 2019).
-Inversions of TROPOMI data allow for high-resolution emission quantification but require understanding the actual information content of the observations.
+The Tropospheric Monitoring Instrument (TROPOMI) launched in 2017 aboard the Sentinel-5 Precursor satellite provides daily, global observations of atmospheric methane columns at 5.5 km × 7 km nadir pixel resolution over land (Hu et al., 2018; Lorente et al., 2021), though with a success rate of only 3% limited by cloud cover, optically dark surfaces, and heterogeneous terrain (Hasekamp et al., 2019).
+Inversions of TROPOMI data allow for high-resolution quantification of methane emissions but require understanding of the actual information content of the observations.

 Inverse analyses optimize methane emissions (the state vector) by fitting observations to simulated concentrations from a chemical transport model (CTM).
-This is typically done by minimizing a Bayesian cost function regularized by a prior emissions estimate given by a bottom-up inventory.
+The emissions represent the state vector for the inversion, and the CTM represents the forward model.
+Optimization is typically done by minimizing a Bayesian cost function regularized by a prior emissions estimate given by a bottom-up inventory.
 When a linear relationship exists between emissions and concentrations, as in the case of methane, the optimal (posterior) solution and the associated errors and information content can be found analytically (Brasseur and Jacob, 2017).
 However, this requires the computationally expensive construction of the Jacobian matrix that represents the relationship between emissions and concentrations in the CTM.
 This matrix is typically constructed by conducting a CTM perturbation simulation for each emission element, limiting either the spatial resolution of the optimized emissions or the size of the inversion domain.
 In Nesser et al. (2021), we demonstrated an alternative method that approximates the Jacobian matrix by perturbing emission patterns that are informed by both the prior emissions and the observations.
 This approach optimally exploits the information content of the observations, quantifying emissions at the highest resolution possible where the observing system provides a constraint and defaulting to the prior estimate elsewhere.